Nebukam/mkfont/docs/_sources/guides/font-icon-complex.md

 We do so by selecting each ligature individually, and edit the `Rotation` value in the {% include lk id='Glyph components' a='#advanced-properties' %}'s Advanced properties.
 And that's it, we're all set with the first batch of big arrows.

-Rince & repeat for the other arrows -- although with a twist.
+**Rince & repeat for the other arrows -- although with a twist.**
 The first four as easy ones, like the previous arrows above

-{% include img a='guides/cfont/comp-arrow-orient.png' %}
+{% include img a='guides/cfont/comp-arrow-orient-basic.png' %}

 The remaining two will combine two components :